DydOu12/projet/README.md

 1. To connect as an *administrator* (or create the first account if none exists)
 2. To research sports activities as *user*

-Two choices present themselves to you :

-1. To connect as an *administrator* (or create the first account if none exists)
-2. To research sports activities as *user*

 If you connect as an administrator you can :

 1. _add_ an administrator